-EVEN IF YOU CURRENTLY PLAN TO ATTEND THE ANNUAL MEETING, WE RECOMMEND THAT YOU ALSO SUBMIT YOUR PROXY AS DESCRIBED ABOVE SO THAT YOUR VOTE WILL BE COUNTED IF YOU LATER DECIDE NOT TO ATTEND THE MEETING.
+EVEN IF YOU CURRENTLY PLAN TO ATTEND THE SPECIAL MEETING, WE RECOMMEND THAT YOU ALSO SUBMIT YOUR PROXY AS DESCRIBED ABOVE SO THAT YOUR VOTE WILL BE COUNTED IF YOU LATER DECIDE NOT TO ATTEND THE MEETING.

-What happens if additional proposals are presented at the Annual Meeting?
+What happens if additional proposals are presented at the Special Meeting?

-Other than the election of Directors and the ratification of the independent registered public accounting firm, we do not expect any matters to be presented for a vote at the Annual Meeting.
-If you grant a proxy, the Proxyholders will have the discretion to vote your shares on any additional matters properly presented for a vote at the Annual Meeting.
-Under our By-laws, the deadline for notifying us of any additional proposals to be presented at the Annual Meeting has passed and, accordingly, shareholders may not present proposals at the Annual Meeting.
+Other than the election of Directors we do not expect any matters to be presented for a vote at the Special Meeting.
+If you grant a proxy, the Proxyholders will have the discretion to vote your shares on any additional matters properly presented for a vote at the Special Meeting.
+If for any unforeseen reason any of our nominees is unable to accept nomination or election (which is not anticipated), the persons named as Proxyholders will vote your proxy for such other candidate or candidates as may be nominated by the Board of Directors.